cocos2d-x/cocos-utils/README.md

 ```

 ##### Visit release version
-* Be sure that your project has been published in a webserver, then visit `http://serverhost:port/your/project/path/release.html` in your browser.
+Be sure that your project has been published in a webServer,
+then visit `http://serverhost:port/your/project/path/release.html` in your browser.

+Open it with FireFox if you have not published them in a webServer.

 ## Structure of project